Rocky Marciano: Legacy

 Marciano holds the record with heavyweight Brian Nielsen for the longest undefeated streak by a heavyweight.
 He is also the only world heavyweight champion to go undefeated throughout his professional career.
 Although heavyweight champion Gene Tunney never suffered a defeat at heavyweight and retired as champion, he lost one career fight at light heavyweight, and his longest win streak was 32, with his overall record being 82-1-4(D)-1(NC).
 Marciano also has the highest knockout percentage of any heavyweight champion in history (over the period of a career) with 87.76%.
 In his professional career, he was only knocked down twice.
-The first occurred in his first title defense against Jersey Joe Walcott, 38, and the second occurred against 38 year-old Archie Moore.
+The first occurred in his first title fight against Jersey Joe Walcott, and the second occurred against Archie Moore.

-Despite his perfect record and retiring as champion, Marciano is rarely (if ever) rated as the top heavyweight of all time.
-John Durant, author of The Heavyweight Champions, wrote in 1971 (p.
-123): "Critics do not rate Rocky with the great ones, like Jeffries, Johnson, Dempsey, Tunney and Louis.
-He never faced top fighters like they did.
-It was not Rocky's fault, of course, that there was a lack of talent when he was boxing.
-He fought them all and that is what a champion is supposed to do."

-Also in 1971, Nat Fleischer, a boxing historian and founder of The Ring, named Marciano as the 10th all-time greatest heavyweight champion.
-Fleischer wrote that Marciano was "crude, wild swinging, awkward and missed heavily.
-In his bout with light heavyweight champion Archie Moore, for example, he missed almost two-thirds of the 50-odd punches he threw when he had Archie against the ropes, a perfect target for the kill."

-In December 1962, a The Ring poll of 40 boxing experts had Jack Dempsey rated the number-one heavyweight of all time, with Joe Louis second, Jack Johnson third and Marciano seventh.
-Two boxing historians, Herb Goldman and Charley Rose, and John McCallum's Survey of Old Timers (survey of a group of historians and writers) rated Marciano at number seven, number eight and number nine, respectively, of the best heavyweights of all time.